 - Carry out such other tasks as the Chief Executive may from time to time deem necessary

-- At least three years' experience of working on a grants programme
+- At least 3 years experience of working in grant management, overseeing grants being given out

 - Understanding and experience of developing a monitoring and evaluation process